back to guides

 There are several different ways to ask a ChatBotKit agent to produce a response, and they sit at different points along two axes: how much state the platform keeps for you, and how the response is delivered.
 The same logical operation - "have the agent answer something" - has a stateless variant and a stateful variant, a streaming variant and a request/response variant, an interactive variant and a background variant.

 The result is a small matrix of endpoints that each fit a specific shape of integration.
-A chat widget on a marketing site has very different requirements from a nightly summarisation job, and both have different requirements from a webhook handler that needs to react to an inbound event in under a second.
+A chat widget on a marketing site has very different requirements from a nightly summarisation job, and both have different requirements from a long-running analysis that needs to chew on a corpus for hours.
 Picking the right endpoint up front saves you from working around the wrong one later.

-This guide walks through the conversation completion endpoints in their five common shapes, then covers the two background-job entry points that sit alongside them - task triggers and trigger integration invokes - and explains where each one fits.
+This guide walks through the conversation completion endpoints in their five common shapes, then covers the task trigger endpoint that sits alongside them, and explains where each one fits.
+It also covers the most important operational distinction in the background-execution surface: dispatches are time-bound to 15 minutes, tasks are not.

 The Two Axes